Skip to content

 For which criteria does Fire perform poorly?

 Despite Fire’s progress, there is still room for improvement.
-Fire was marked poorly in categories including Political Donations, Human Rights (+), Animal Welfare, and Other Criticisms.
-These issues are also currently preventing this brand from qualifying for Ethical Accreditation.
+Fire was marked poorly in categories including Political Donations, Human Rights (+), Political Donations, and Other Criticisms.

 In what areas does Fire score well for its ethics?